MarketCarpets

 The use of each of these sections is described below.

-MarketCarpets are often about finding outliers—the bright red and bright green squares.
+MarketCarpets are often about finding outliers—the dark red and dark green squares.
 In addition, look for general clusters of greens versus reds.
-For example, which sector is greenest on the S&P 500 Sector MarketCarpet?
+For example, which sector is greenest on the S\&P 500 Sector MarketCarpet?
 Which is the most red?

 The legend below the carpet will give you an idea of what values are considered to be at the far ends of the spectrum for that carpet.